 - 2 1/2" Round Metal Bath Bomb Molds

-I hope that after reading all of this “How to Make Bath Bombs” information that you’re feeling super confident and ready to start making some awesome bath bombs of your own!
+I hope that after reading all of this “How to Make Bath Bombs” information that you’re feeling super confident and ready to start making your own DIY bath bombs!
 Happy crafting!